+MRDLG (Maximum Residual Disinfectant Level Goal): The level of a drinking water disinfectant below which there is no known or expected risk to health.
 The City of Challis routinely monitors for contaminants in your drinking water in accordance with federal and state regulations.
 At low levels, these substances are generally not harmful in our drinking water.
-The following table reflects your drinking water quality for the period of January 1, 2020 through December 31, 2020.
+The following table reflects your drinking water quality for the period of January 1, 2021 through December 31, 2021.